 Just remember that travellers to that country won’t be able to see the business page either.
 They could be looking for a gift for someone local to you or visiting your area in the near future.

-Is it worth putting restrictions on for Facebook spammers or should you just individually ban them?
+Is it worth putting restrictions on Facebook spammers or should you just individually ban them?

 There are post privacy options on a PERSONAL Facebook personal profile – public, custom or even Facebook lists.
 These options are useful if you want to stay friends with someone but manage the posts they can see.

-A business owner can use privacy options to target content to certain people by their age group and their location – be that country or city.
+The privacy options are useful to target content to certain people by their age group and their location – be that country or city.

-Remember that these restrictions are never certain – it’s possible someone could see the post if a friend comments on it or likes it.
+Remember that Facebook restrictions are never absolute – it’s possible someone could see the post if a friend comments on it or likes it.

-Setting the post to Public is more advantageous to a business because people can share them.
+Setting a post to Public is more advantageous to a business because people can share them.